scottdorman/gist-embed/README.md

   </head>
 ```

-#### Add a code element to your page with a data attribute in the following format, where `<gist-id>` should be replaced with the id of your gist:
+#### Add an HTML element to your page with a data attribute in the following format, where `<gist-id>` should be replaced with the id of your gist:

 ```html
   <code data-gist-id="<gist-id>"></code>